Oświęcim Synagogue: History

 The synagogue reopened on 11 September 2000, completely restored to its pre-war condition by the Auschwitz Jewish Center Foundation, at the cost of one million dollars.
 The temple's interior has been reconstructed.
 It has once again become an active synagogue used for prayers by groups and individuals visiting Auschwitz.

 The adjoining house was purchased by the foundation and turned into a contemporary museum called the Auschwitz Jewish Center (Żydowskie Centrum Edukacyjne).
 It depicts the life of Jews in pre-war Oświęcim.
 Both the synagogue and the Jewish center are affiliated with the Museum of Jewish Heritage in New York.

-On September 12, 2000, the synagogue was officially opened for religious and educational purposes, the Torah scrolls were brought in, and a mezuzah was nailed down.
+On 12 September 2000 the synagogue was officially opened for religious and educational purposes, the Torah scrolls were brought in, and a mezuzah was nailed down.
 A museum exhibition devoted to the Jews of Oświęcim has been opened in the former women's gallery.
 Presently the Synagogue forms a part of the permanent exhibition of the Jewish Museum run by the Auschwitz Jewish Center – a cultural center focused on Jewish heritage, reconciliation through art and intercultural dialogue.

-Shimson Kleuger's House
+Shimson Kleuger's house

 The house of Shimson Kleuger forms part of the complex that includes the synagogue.
-It now houses a cafe.
+The house now operates as a cafe.
 Kleuger, the last native Jew of Oświęcim, died in 2000.
 His death in 2000 brought to an end the old Jewish community of Oświęcim.

-The great synagogue
+The Great Synagogue

 At the time of the Nazi invasion, more than half the population of Oświęcim was Jewish.
-The community was over 400 years old and there were then more than 20 synagogues in the city.
+The community was over 400 years old and there were then more than twenty synagogues in the city.
 The Auschwitz synagogue was not the most important synagogue in Oświęcim.
 The better known and bigger Great Synagogue of Oświęcim was destroyed by the Nazis on 29 November 1939 and its remains were demolished.